Advisory Committees.

 Co-Founder and President, John Snow, Inc. (JSI) and JSI Research & Training Institute, Inc., President, World Education

-Joel H. Lamstein is the co-founder and president of John Snow Inc. (JSI) and JSI Research & Training Institute, Inc., international public health research and consulting firms.
+Joel H. Lamstein is the co-founder and former president of John Snow Inc. (JSI) and JSI Research & Training Institute, Inc., international public health research and consulting firms.
 Founded in 1978, JSI now has more than 2,100 employees worldwide working to enhance the lives of underserved and vulnerable populations.
-He is also president of World Education, a nonprofit organization dedicated to improving the lives of the impoverished through education, economic and social development programs.
+He was also president of World Education, a nonprofit organization dedicated to improving the lives of the impoverished through education, economic and social development programs.

 Mr. Lamstein is a senior lecturer at both the Harvard T.H.
 Chan School of Public Health and at the MIT Sloan School of Management.
 He is a frequent lecturer on organizational strategy, nonprofit management, international development and strategic management at The Wharton School of the University of Pennsylvania, Harvard Kennedy School, and MIT Sloan School of Management.